Transferring files

 To transfer files to or from a laptop, use the upload/download buttons on the Globus web interface.

-Alternatively, users can establish a personal endpoint, by installing the Globus Connect Personal client, available for Linux, macOS, and Windows.
+Alternatively, users can establish a personal collection, by installing the Globus Connect Personal client, available for Linux, macOS, and Windows.

 sftp